aaryagupta15/AARYA-GUPTA-DATA-ANALYST-PORTFOLIO/README.md

 ---

 ## Certifications
+The most effective way to showcase skills is through hands-on work and sharing the completed projects.
+However, certificates can sometimes be seen as an indirect result of this effort.
+Below is a list of the certificates I have earned:
 - [View Certifications](https://drive.google.com/drive/folders/1qctJu_tEd8aSKAFW6EqlPg7Cpy91zFzR?usp=sharing)
 - **Dataiku - Core Designer, ML Practitioner, Advanced Designer, Developer, MLOps**
 - **TCS Data Management**